All Episodes

 That has to be what a global temperature ceiling is.

-But we have any way of controlling this at any rate.
+But we have any way of controlling this.

-Oh, by the way, I had a lot of people thanking me for my detailed explanation yesterday of the Al Gore hypocrisy with his and Anne Schwarzenegger, too, uh registering his dread jet with some carbon registry and explaining these uh carbon offsets.
+At any rate, oh, by the way, I had a lot of people thanking me for my detailed explanation yesterday of the Algor hypocrisy with his, and Anne Schwarzenegger, too, registering his jet with some carbon registry and explaining these carbon offsets.

-One of the best ways to explain it to people, I think, is to is to say, I have concocted the Al Gore diet.
+One of the best ways to explain it to people, I think, is to say, I have concocted the Algore diet.

 It's a variation of the old Marie Antoinette diet.

-And basically, uh, Brian, let's say that you and I no, take that bit.
+And basically, Brian, let's say that you and I, no, take that back.

 All right.

-And uh and you tell me that yet you think I need to go on a diet.
+And you tell me that you think I need to go on a diet.

 I say, okay, I totally agree with you.

-We're gonna do the Al Gore diet, which is I eat whatever I want, and you starve.
+We're going to do the Algor diet, which is I eat whatever I want and you starve.

-That way I eat what you would normally be eating, and therefore everything stays late.
+That way I eat what you would normally be eating and therefore everything stays.

 And I call it a diet.

-Uh at any rate, uh lots more coming up in the global warming stack today, uh, including Did you get hold of Roy, Mr. Snerdle, is you ready for one o'clock?
+At any rate, lots more coming up in the Global Warming Stack today, including, did you get a hold of Roy, Mr. Snerdley?

-And the the bottom line, his his his theory is that uh it among many, because I've now done uh Wikipedia searches, Google searches on Mr. Spencer is truly uh uh brilliant man, and started talking yesterday that the one thing that nobody can factor in when it comes to global warming and the effect on global warming and the temperature on the earth is precipitation.
+And he has started talking yesterday that the one thing that nobody can factor in when it comes to global warming and the effect on global warming and the temperature on the earth is precipitation.

 He also is not a global warming advocate.

-Uh, and has become uh an ardent uh believer of intelligent design combined with evolutionary things, because evolution does take place, but it doesn't explain creation.
+He also, for example, used to believe in evolution and has become an ardent believer of intelligent design combined with evolutionary things because evolution does take place, but it doesn't explain creation.

 Obviously, it can't.

-Uh he also said precipitation and clouds uh have uh a great factor.
+He also said precipitation and clouds have a great factor.

-But the whole point is that the, as I have, as I have astutely instinctly, instinctively pointed out, over many, many broadcasts on this program, the climate of the earth is so, so complex that we may not even be able, as human beings, to craft computer models that can factor in all the variables and come up with anything that's reasonable, which results in scientists having to make guesses.
+But the whole point is that as I have astutely, instinctly, instinctively pointed out over many, many broadcasts on this program, the climate of the earth is so, so complex that we may not even be able as human beings to craft computer models that can factor in all the variables and come up with anything that's reasonable, which results in scientists having to make guesses.

 And why do they make guesses?

-They make guesses because they get funded to make guesses it's all politics.
+They make guesses because they get funded to make guesses.

 All right.